neaorin/MLOnSparkWorkshop/README.md

 Trainer: __Sorin Peste__, Data & AI Cloud Solution Architect, Microsoft

+__Laurentiu Diaconu__, Data Enablement Consultant @ Softelligence, also contributed to the content for this workshop.

 ## Setup

 Please see the [Setup page](Setup.md) for instructions on how to set up your environment for this workshop.